sergeioff/blog/README.md

 Travis CI does automaic deployment on any changes to the `gatsby` branch

 ## Contribution
-Fell free to open PR's
+Feel free to open PR's